MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-azure-databricks.md

    # Define configration variables
-   AzureStorageAccount = '<AzureStorageAccount>'     # Azure Storage (AS) account containing MAG dataset AzureStorageAccessKey = '<AzureStorageAccessKey>' # Access Key of the Azure Storage (AS) account MagContainer = '<MagContainer>'                   # The container name in Azure Storage (AS) account containing MAG dataset, Usually in forms of mag-yyyy-mm-dd
+   AzureStorageAccount = '<AzureStorageAccount>'     # Azure Storage (AS) account containing MAG dataset AzureStorageAccessKey = '<AzureStorageAccessKey>' # Access Key of the Azure Storage (AS) account MagContainer = '<MagContainer>'                   # The container name in Azure Storage (AS) account containing MAG dataset, usually in forms of mag-yyyy-mm-dd
    OutputContainer = '<OutputContainer>'             # The container name in Azure Storage (AS) account where the output goes to
    ```